sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

     * Hold dice
     * Roll dice

-Discussion<a name="discussion"></a>
+Proposal <a name="proposal"></a>
 ==========
 The Idea
 ----------------
 A little while ago, I got into this board game [Mansions of Madness](https://boardgamegeek.com/boardgame/83330/mansions-madness).
 The game is a bit like the classic [Clue](https://boardgamegeek.com/boardgame/1294/clue) where players roam around a house trying to solve some mystery.
-Its an awesome game and I **highly** recommend it.
+It's an awesome game that I **highly** recommend.
 Anyway, the game uses dice rolls to resolve actions, and other game events.
 Oddly, players sometimes have to roll more dice than the game includes (6)!
 I decided that this was a perfect opportunity to build a custom dice roller app.
 In this tutorial, I will use basic Android components to build a Mansions of Madness dice roller.

 ![Mansions of Madness Dice](./images/dice.jpg)